barumau/pandunia/engli/kanun.md

 **le ni nowi meze.** - It's not a new table.

 The word **ni** is used for denying anything.
 It affects always the next word.
+Different scopes of negation may result depending on the location of the negative word.

 **me wida te.** - I see you.
 **me ni wida te.** - I don't see you.
 **me wida ni te a lole.** - I see, not you, but them.

+**me plisa te safa kamar.**
+= I ask you to clean the room.
+**me ni plisa te safa kamar.**
+= I do NOT ask you to clean the room.
+**me plisa te ni safa kamar.**
+= I ask you NOT to clean the room.

 The particles **si** and **ni** are used also for answering questions.